ekneale/SNF-simulations/README.md

 # SNF-simulations
-SNF_simulations simulates antineutrino emissions from dry casks of spent nuclear fuel by plotting a total energy spectrum dependent on the mass proportions of isotopes found in the SNF and cooling time.
+SNF_simulations simulates antineutrino emissions from dry casks of spent nuclear fuel by plotting a total energy spectrum dependent on the masses and cooling times of contributing isotopes commonly found in SNF.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install SNF_simulations.